meteor/meteor/content/blaze.md

  - The `{% raw %}{{#each .. in}}{% endraw %}` block helper which renders a block one per element in an array or cursor, or an `{% raw %}{{else}}{% endraw %}` block if no items exist.
  - Template inclusion `{% raw %}{{> todosItem (todoArgs todo)}}{% endraw %}` which renders the `todosItem` component with a set data context, based on the output of the `todosArg` helper.

-You can read about the full Spacebars syntax [here](https://github.com/meteor/meteor/blob/devel/packages/spacebars/README.md), but in this section we'll attempt to cover some important finer details.
+You can read about the full syntax [in the Spacebars README](https://github.com/meteor/meteor/blob/devel/packages/spacebars/README.md).
+In this section we'll attempt to cover some of the important details beyond just the syntax.

 <h3 id="data-contexts">Data contexts and lookup</h3>